Login Register Basket (0 items)

 Can I add myself / others to an already registered team?

 Yes.
-Anyone can add themselves to a pre-registered team if it was originally registered as ‘public’.
+Anyone can add themselves to a pre-registered team if it is designated as ‘public’.
 On the corresponding ride booking page simply enter the number of places required in the ‘Team Entry’ field and click on ‘next’ – then choose from the list of publicly listed teams in the next dialogue box.
-Teams created as ‘private’ can be added to ONLY by the original registrant (usually the team leader) and they need to log into their user account using the same email address as for the original booking and then use the appropriate ride booking page, as described above.
-Please note that all team entries will be sent to the team leader for distribution.
-A ‘private’ team can be converted to ‘public’ (i.e. made available for others to book onto directly) by the team leader.
-To do so, they must log into their account, choose ‘team details’ from their account menu and make the appropriate changes.
+Teams designated as ‘private’ can be added to ONLY by the original registrant (usually the team leader) and they need to log into their user account using the same email address as for the original booking and then use the appropriate ride booking page, as described above.

 What happens if I have a medical problem on the ride?